ahoffer/osgi/06-sieve-provider/README.md

 Finally, invoke the service:

       $provider getFactors 42

 ### Take Away
 - A service is defined by a **Java interface**
-- An implementer of a service is called a service provider.
+- An implementer of a service is called a service provider or an implementation.
-Often it is just referred to as an **Impl**
 - Services are published by the OSGi runtime.
-- Find service providers by the interfaces they implement
+- Find service providers by the interfaces they implement.
-- LDAP filters allow you to use service properties to find a specific service
+- LDAP filters allow you to use service properties to find a specific service provider.